Mindfulness & Recreation

 - Making you more aware of the ways your addiction affects both you and the people around you.

-Exercise is an important but often understated component of addiction recovery.
-No single workout or routine can cure addiction, but the many benefits of regular exercise can significantly improve your chances of long-term recovery.
+Exercise is an important but often understated component of successful addiction recovery services and rehab programs.
+No single workout or routine can cure addiction, but the many benefits of regular exercise and therapeutic recreation activities can significantly improve your chances of long-term recovery.
 Exercise helps give recovering addicts structure, keeps the mind preoccupied, enhances health, reduces stress, and increases self-esteem.
-That’s why, at Landmark, our patients exercise for one hour, six days per week.
-Each patient can choose his or her preferred form of exercise, though our options include:
+That’s why, at Landmark Recovery, our patients get 30 minutes each day to use for fitness, as well as free time later in the day to use for more exercise if that’s what they choose.
+Patients in our rehab programs have full access to our gym which comes with multiple exercise machines including an elliptical machine and treadmill.

 The physical and psychological benefits of regularly scheduled exercise have been proven in numerous clinical trials.
-Here are just a few evidence-backed studies that demonstrate how effective exercise can be for the recovering addict:
+Here are just a few evidence-backed studies that demonstrate how effective exercise and therapeutic recreation activities can be for the recovering addict:

 - In this Danish study from 2010, 75% of participants reported that regular exercise with a trained specialist over six months significantly increased their mental and physical health, as well as reduced their cravings for drugs, with 25% remaining completely sober more than a year later.

-- According to Harvard scientists, regular exercise can improve the manner in which your brain protects itself and even enhances your cognitive abilities.
+- According to Harvard scientists, regular exercise can improve the way your brain protects itself and even enhances your cognitive abilities.
 For recovering addicts who have put their bodies through years of abuse, regular exercise can help repair some of the damage.

 Benefits of Exercise in Addiction Recovery